SharePoint/sp-dev-docs/docs/embedded/concepts/fluid.md

 1. Gather your `ClientID` and `ContainerTypeId` of your SharePoint Embedded Application and tenant admin credentials

-1. `cd` to where you like to clone the Fluid Sample App
+1. `cd` to where you like to clone the [Fluid Examples repo](https://github.com/microsoft/FluidExamples)

 1. `git clone https://github.com/microsoft/FluidExamples.git `